aliinreallife/persian-digit-recognition/README.md

 ## Live Demo

-You can access a live demo of the model at [this link](https://digit.liara.run).
+You can access a live demo of the model at [this link](https://aliinreallife.github.io/persian-digit-recognition/).

+>[!warning]
+>The first run may take around 10 seconds due to Docker container startup time.
+Subsequent runs will be faster.

 ## Usage